 On March 10, 2015, plaintiffs Restaurant Recycling, LLC (Restaurant Recycling) and Superior Feed Ingredients, LLC (Superior), both of whom are in the fat recycling business, filed a complaint in the Seventeenth Circuit Court for the State of Michigan against Shur-Green Farms alleging negligence and breach of warranty claims arising from their purchase of soy oil allegedly contaminated with lascadoil.
 Plaintiffs resold the allegedly contaminated soy oil to turkey feed mills for use in feed ingredient.
 Plaintiffs also named Zoetis as a defendant in the complaint alleging that Zoetis failed to properly manufacture its products and breached an implied warranty that the soy oil was fit for use at turkey and hog mills.
 Zoetis was served with the complaint on June 3, 2015, and we filed our answer, denying all allegations, on July 15, 2015.
 On August 10, 2015, several of the turkey feed mills filed a joint complaint against Restaurant Recycling, Superior, Shur-Green Farms and others, alleging claims for negligence, misrepresentation, and breach of warranty, arising out of their alleged purchase and use of the contaminated soy oil.
 The complaint raises only one count against Zoetis for negligence.
 We filed an answer to the complaint on November 2, 2015, denying the allegation.
 On May 16, 2016, two additional turkey producers filed a complaint in the Seventeenth Circuit Court for the State of Michigan against the company, Restaurant Recycling, Superior, Shur-Green Farms and others, alleging claims for negligence and breach of warranties.
 We filed an answer to the complaint on June 20, 2016, denying the allegations.
 The Court has consolidated all three cases in Michigan for purposes of discovery and disposition.
 On July 28, 2017, we filed a motion for summary disposition on the grounds that no genuine issues of material fact exist and that Zoetis is entitled to judgment as a matter of law.
 On October 19, 2017, the Court granted our motion and dismissed all claims against Zoetis.
 On October 31, 2017, the plaintiffs filed motions for reconsideration of the Court's decision granting summary disposition.
 The Court denied all such motions on December 6, 2017, for the same reasons cited in the Court's original decision.
-On December 27, 2017, the plaintiffs filed a request with the Michigan Court of Appeals seeking an interlocutory (or interim) appeal of the lower Court's decision, which we opposed on January 17, 2018.
-On July 5, 2018, the Court of Appeals denied the plaintiffs' request for an interlocutory appeal.
-The case has been remanded back to the lower Court, where it will proceed to trial (unless settled) without Zoetis.
-The trial began on November 4, 2019.
-We have been advised that the remaining parties may have reached an agreement in principle to settle the dispute, but we have not yet received any formal notification from the Court that the case has concluded.
-Depending on the exact nature of the settlement, the plaintiffs may still have the option to seek an appeal of the lower Court's decision granting Zoetis' motion for summary disposition after the final adjudication of the case.
+On December 27, 2017, the plaintiffs filed a request with the Michigan Court of Appeals seeking an interlocutory appeal of the lower Court's decision, which we opposed on January 17, 2018.
+The matter is stayed pending a decision by the Court of Appeals.